echohello-dev/transcribe-me/README.md

 ## :key: Key Features

 - **Audio Transcription**: Transcribes audio files using either the OpenAI Whisper API or AssemblyAI.
 It supports both MP3 and M4A formats.
-- **Summary Generation**: Generates summaries of the transcriptions using both OpenAI's GPT-4 and Anthropic's Claude models when using OpenAI for transcription.
 - **AssemblyAI Features**: When using AssemblyAI, provides additional outputs including Speaker Diarization, Summary, Sentiment Analysis, Key Phrases, and Topic Detection.
-- **Configurable Models**: Supports multiple models for OpenAI and Anthropic, with configurable temperature, max_tokens, and system prompts.
 - **Supports Audio Files**: Supports audio files in `.m4a` and `.mp3` formats.
 - **Supports Docker**: Can be run in a Docker container for easy deployment and reproducibility.